Use your Tasks folder to keep track of things that you need to do but don’t necessarily want to put on your calendar.

 You can further choose which items to view by using the filters at the top of the task list: all, active, overdue, and completed.

 You can use icons in the task list to complete some quick tasks.
-Click .
+Click to delete a task.
+Click or to mark a task as completed.
+To mark a completed task as not completed, click .
 To change the date associated with a flag or mark the item complete, right-click it.

 To create a new task, click new task.
 This will open a simple task form in the reading pane.